Getting Rid Of Bed bugs

-Most infestations begin with contaminated luggage, so those who travel a great deal tend to be most at risk, which is why September and October are the busiest times for treatments.
+Most infestations begin with contaminated luggage, so those who travel regularly tend to be most at risk.
+Which is why September and October are the busiest times for treatments.

-People go away on holiday, pick them up on luggage, and two to eight weeks later discover they are not alone at night!
+People go away on holiday, pick them up on luggage, and some weeks later discover they are not alone at night!

-Another common cause is of infestation is where an adjoining property is affected, and the bed bugs migrate through the structure of the building.
+Another common cause is of an infestation is where an adjoining property is affected.
+Here the bed bugs migrate through the structure of the building.

-Outbreaks caused by a neighbour who has the problem are the most difficult to eliminate because the person responsible may not care, and ultimately won’t pay for a solution either.
+Outbreaks caused by a neighbour who has the problem are the most difficult to eliminate.
+This is because the person responsible may not care, and ultimately won’t pay for a solution either.

 When Are Bed Bugs Most Active?

-A combined, integrated and professional approach is usually the only thing that will crush an active colony.
+A combined, integrated and professional approach is the only way to crush most active colonies.

-Treatments, when done properly are always cheaper than those where people decided to suffer in silence.
+Treatments, when done properly, always turn out cheaper than those where people decided to suffer in silence.

-Large infestations affecting entire properties and not merely a single room will end up costing hundreds of pounds to treat effectively and take a couple of months at best to eliminate.
+Large infestations, affecting entire properties will end up costing hundreds to treat effectively.
+Extensive infestations also take a couple of months at best to eliminate.